 - Use mailboxes, lockers, or supplies in the Student Organizations and Leadership Center or Workshop

-- Use of the online student organization management system - Blugold Connect.
+- Use of the new online student organization/engagement management system - Blugold Connect+.

-Deactivated organizations can reapply for active status by filling out a Petition for Reactivation of a Student Organization after ONE FULL SEMESTER has lapsed.
+Deactivated organizations can reapply for active status by filling out a Student Organization Registration request form after ONE FULL SEMESTER has lapsed (the next fall semester.)

 Please use the online constitution form to create or update your organizations' constitution.
 The items marked "required" are Constitution Requirements that must appear in your constitution - you will not be able to submit your constitution form until they are filled in.

-The online constitution form - available by clicking on the link or within Blugold Connect and should be completed and uploaded into your organizations' Blugold Connect profile information after your constitution form has been approved by the Student Organizations Commission (you must have administrative access to your organizations' Blugold Connect portal to complete this step - should you require assistance with obtaining administrative access - please contact the Student Organizations & Leadership Center.)
+The online constitution form - available by clicking on the link or within Blugold Connect+ and should be completed and uploaded into your organizations' Blugold Connect+ profile/hub information after your constitution form has been approved by the Student Organizations Commission (you must have administrative access to your organizations' Blugold Connect+ hub to complete this step - should you require assistance with obtaining administrative access - please contact the Student Organizations & Leadership Center.)

 If you have any questions regarding the importance of any of the following points, if you need help in formulating your constitution, or to obtain a sample constitution, please contact one of the following: